whosonfirst/go-whosonfirst-pip-v2/README.md

   -exclude value
     	Exclude (WOF) records based on their existential flags.
 Valid options are: ceased, deprecated, not-current, superseded.
   -extras-db string
     	This flag is DEPRECATED.
-Please use -extras-dsn instead.
+Please use '-extras-dsn' flag instead.
   -extras-dsn string
     	A valid SQLite DSN for your 'extras' database - if ':tmpfile:' then a temporary database will be created during indexing and deleted when the program exits. (default ":tmpfile:")
   -failover-cache string